-PhD, Delft University of Technology, Delft, The Netherlands (2016–Present).
-Coastal Engineering.
+PhD, Delft University of Technology, Delft, The Netherlands (2016–2022).
+Coastal Engineering, Cum Laude.
 Promotors: Zheng Bing Wang & Bram van Prooijen.
+Dissertation: Sediment Pathways on Ebb-Tidal Deltas: New Tools and Techniques for Analysis [Link].

 MSc, Delft University of Technology, Delft, The Netherlands; Norwegian University of Science & Technology, Trondheim, Norway; University of Southampton, Southampton, the United Kingdom; (2014–2016).
-Coastal & Marine Engineering and Management (CoMEM).
-Cum Laude.
+Coastal & Marine Engineering and Management (CoMEM), Cum Laude.
+Thesis: Predicting Wave-Induced Flooding on Low-Lying Tropical Islands Using a Bayesian Network [Link].

 BASc, University of Waterloo, Waterloo, Canada (2007-2012).
 Honours Civil Engineering Co-op (Water Resources & Management Science) with Distinction.